resonatehq/docs/docs/sdks/typescript.md

 ## Testing

-While you may run your tests without using the server, since the SDK can run separately.
-We also recommend using [Test Containers](https://testcontainers.com/):
+While you can run your tests without utilizing the server, as the SDK can operate separately, we also recommend using [Test Containers](https://testcontainers.com/):

 ```ts
 import { GenericContainer } from "testcontainers";